African American Studies Program – University of Florida By‐Laws / Preamble

 Lastly, the research productivity of faculty will be evaluated on the basis of published works and works in progress.

+VI.
 Annual Performance Evaluations for Tenured and Tenure-Track Faculty

 Tenured and tenure-track faculty will be evaluated on the basis of their research, teaching, and service.